 Your customers need you more than ever during difficult times.
 Why do I say that?
 Because you have the ability to help them get through the difficult times that are out of their control.

 During tough times, your customers don’t need to a reminder that times are tough; they don’t need your help seeing that.
 What they do need is a calmness, a stable voice and proven ideas they can use now.
 In doing so, you will also benefit in becoming more stable and calm yourself as you help others.

 They need your ideas, they need your solutions.
 You must be seen by your customers as an extension of their R&D Department (research and development).
 A lot of your customers are in a fog, because they’re preoccupied with the turmoil around them.
 It’s up to you to stay calm and show them where they need to focus their energy and mind.
 And guess what?
 You can’t do that if you’re caught up in the same mayhem.
 You can only do that by focusing on tomorrow’s opportunities rather than today’s challenges.

 It’s time to double down and get after it!
-The key is making it simply for your customer to do business with you.
+The key is making it simple for your customer to do business with you.
 You want to be able to lay out in very simple terms how you can help.
-During difficult times, it can be tough for customers to focus, and a transaction that requires extensive time to understand or an excessive number of sales calls won’t be to your advantage.
+During difficult times, it can be tough for customers to focus.
+A transaction that requires extensive time to understand, or an excessive number of sales calls, won’t be to your advantage.

 - Know that tough times don’t ever last.
 It’s just fact – they never do.
-Things might seem dark today but tomorrow always offers us new opportunities.
+Things might seem dark today, but tomorrow always offers us new opportunities.
 From a pure economics perspective, every recession in the past has ended… always!

-For myself, the most beneficial fuel is living my faith in accepting the fact that I don’t have all the answers, but there is one who does.
+For myself, the most beneficial fuel is living my faith in accepting the fact that I don’t have all the answers, but there is One who does.
 That is where I put my trust.
 Without getting spiritual, let me just be blunt… those who truly put their faith in God can maneuver through difficult times better, and with joy!